The course is part of these learning paths

 - General knowledge of Azure services

-So what we're going to focus on in this session is looking at the diagnostic data that we've sent to the storage account and to log analytics.
-We're gonna have a look and interrogate the data and see what there and run a query against it.
+So what we're going to focus on in this session is looking at the diagnostic data that we've sent to the storage account and to Log Analytics.
+We're going to have a look and interrogate the data and see what’s there and run a query against it.
 So first thing, we'll look at the storage account because that's an easy step.
-Using the Storage Explorer built in to Azure now, this is in preview. or we can use the Storage Explorer as a simple application.
-We'll expand the subscription and the storage blob where we put that data and if we have a look here under blob containers we can see we've got insight logs for the network security group event and network security group event rule counter.
-If we drill in to one of these logs, these containers, we can see we've got resource ID, subscriptions and we'll just go down through this chain, resource groups, Jenkins.
+We’ll use the Storage Explorer built into Azure now.
+We could also use the Storage Explorer as a simple application.
+We'll expand the subscription and the storage blob where we put that data, and if we have a look here under blob containers, we can see we've got insight logs for the network security group event and network security group event rule counter.
+If we drill into one of these logs, these containers, we can see we've got resource ID, subscriptions, and we'll just go down through this chain, resource groups, and Jenkins.

 So, each one of these providers you have that goes to the storage account will have a separate folder.
-Then if we go up to windows, we've got a date, time, day, hour,minute and at the end of that we have a PT1H.JSON file.
-If we download that file we can see inside the fileis a lot of information about thelogging that we've collected.
+Then if we go up to windows, we've got a date, time, day, hour, minute, and at the end of that, we have a PT1H.JSON file.
+If we download that file we can see inside the file is a lot of information about the logging that we've collected.
 So, if we scroll across we can see we've got deny, direction, priority.
 There's a lot of information regarding the resource type that we've recorded.
 It's very specific information to a network security group.
 So these logs exist one file per folder and you'll see the breadcrumb trail to that log here.
-If we go back to the tables under storage account we can see there's also a windows diagnosticinformation.
+If we go back to the tables under storage account, we can see there's also Windows diagnostic information.
 So this is from the event table.
-Windows metrics, we can see we've gotcounters.
+Under Windows metrics, we can see we've got...counters.
 So, here's the disk times, CPU times, mirror accounts, page faults.
-It's all those standard windows counters but that's stored in this table that we can query with many different tools.
+It's all those standard windows counters but they’re stored in this table that we can query with many different tools.
 So, that's showing us what we've got in the storage account.

-If we expand this we can see more information around the specific query.
-So there's all the different fields in the Blob.
-So if we click the direction, we ought to find the blocked traffic.
-So, down here you can click on this and that'll actually put in the filter for you.
-So, where TYPE_S is equal to ALLOW.
-So when we run this query, we can see we now have 4,564 records.
-So we also want to now summarize this.
-So, this query window has intellisense built in.
-If you've used Gloan which is like sequal syntex TSQL or parasol there's a lot of similarities.
+If we expand this we can see more information around that specific query.
+So there are all the different fields in the row.
+If we click the direction, we ought to find the blocked traffic.
+Down here, you can click on this and that'll actually put in the filter for you: where TYPE_S is equal to ALLOW.
+When we run this query, we can see we now have 4,564 records.
+We also want to summarize this now.
+This query window has intellisense built in.
+If you've languages like SQL, TSQL, or PowerShell, there are a lot of similarities.
 Although, this language is different.
 The intellisense will help us summarize and understand what we need to do.
 So here we can see if we click summarize, there's some information.
-It explains to us how we need to do it so we can do count by and then the field we want to.
-So in our case we want to summarize count recordsby direction.
-Andwe can see we've had as many packets going in as we have out.
+It explains to us how we need to do it so we can do “count by” and then the field we want.
+In our case, we want to summarize and count records by direction.
+And we can see we've had as many packets going in as going out.
 The next thing we're really interested in doing is seeing this in time boxes.
-So, what we're gonna use is, is a bin.
-So, bins allows us to aggregate this data into different categories of time.
-So if we do bin, I'll need Time Generated, and we'll do one hour buckets so we just type in 1HR there.
-And if we run that query we can now see the total traffic going in and out of over time and if we click chart we can see each packet coming in and out and that we've split that data.
-So, once we've got our specific queries we can create alert rules.
-Again for diagnostic information chart find, you can generate charts to put back on the dashboard yourself.
-A lot of other things you can do once you have this query from the diagnostic data.
+What we're going to use is a bin.
+Bins allow us to aggregate this data into different categories of time.
+So, if we do bin, I'll need Time Generated, and we'll do one-hour buckets, so we just type in 1HR there.
+And if we run that query, we can now see the total traffic going in and out over time, and if we click chart, we can see each packet coming in and out and we've split that data.
+So, once we've got our specific queries we can create alert rules, again for diagnostic information you’re trying to find.
+You can generate charts to put back on the dashboard yourself.
+There are a lot of other things you can do once you have this query from the diagnostic data.
 So, that's a brief overview of how to view the data in the storage account and how to write queries against that data.

 About the Author